coelhotv/ai-agent-squad/DOCS/project.md

 - **Actions:**

-1. Added the `duckduckgo-search` library and helper to summarize the top SERP results.
+1. Added Perplexity integration (`sonar-pro`) with structured JSON output (summary, opportunities, risks, references) plus a DuckDuckGo fallback.

 2. Inserted a `research` node into the LangGraph flow ahead of the intake step, storing summaries in both checkpoint state and `tasks.db`.

 3. Updated the web UI and `/tasks_dashboard` to display the research findings during HITL approval.

-4. Noted a future enhancement to optionally swap DuckDuckGo for a Perplexity-powered research API once ready.
+4. Documented environment configuration for `PERPLEXITY_API_KEY` so the integration can run inside Docker.

-**Phase 4: The Design Sprint - "Product" & "UX" Agents**
+**Phase 4: The Design Sprint - "Product" & "UX" Agents - (IN PROGRESS)**

 - **Goal:** Add the "Product" and "UX/Designer" agents.

 - **Actions:**

-1. Add `Product_Agent` and `UX_Designer_Agent` nodes.
+1. Implemented the Product agent that drafts a concise PRD (exec summary, market opportunity, needs, scope, success) and pauses for HITL approval.

+2. After approval, the Product agent generates initial user stories + acceptance criteria, pauses for another approval, and then hands off to the upcoming UX agent.

-2. Design prompts for generating user stories, Mermaid.js, and HTML/Tailwind.
+3. Next: design prompts/output pipeline for generating Mermaid user flows and HTML/Tailwind wireframes.

 **Phase 5: The Build Sprint - "Engineering" & "QA" Agents**